aancw/APK-FiD/README.md

-# APK-framework-Identifier
+# APK-FiD
-Give me your apk and i will tell you what framework that is being used
+Give me your APK, I will give you framework name

 ## Usage